GabSchach/HDVis_fork/README.md

 ## Backend

 The spring-boot application is used to abstract database access and can be used to query and create database entries.
-The database access is handeled using the `neo4j-driver`.
+The database access is handled using the `neo4j-driver`.
 The endpoints are divided into `NodeEndpoint`, `RekationShipEndpoint`, `ScenarioEndpoint`.

 * NodeEndpoint: this endpoint is used to query nodes or node hierarchies.
 * RelationshipEndpoint: used to query and add RelationshipObject objects